by Matt Slick

 Suddenly Barney had an idea.
 "That's it!
 The marbles."
 He hurried over to a shelf and pulled down a sock and shook it.
 It was full of glass marbles.
 They were his prize clearies he had won in countless marble battles with the neighborhood kids of his youth.
 He could never bring himself to part with them.

 He wielded the hefty sock of glass marbles and swung it in the air a few times to get the feel.
 They squeaked and vibrated against each other and childhood memories forced themselves into his mind.
 He shook them out.
-If I could only get close enough to hit them over the head, he thought.
+His mind began to race.
+If I could only get close enough to whap them over the head, he thought.
 Then I could tie them up.
 That's when he realized how stupid his plan really was.
-But they've probably got guns and I have a sock full of marbles.
+But they've probably got guns.
 I'm going to die, he thought.

 Barney began to look around for a more substantial weapon, but the vacant garage offered nothing except a plastic rake and a lawnmower.
 He couldn't escape out the garage door because it was locked from the outside.
 There was a window.
 He might be able to make it out if he was quiet and quick.
 Should he risk it?
 His mind raced.
-I've got to think of something before one of them comes in her, he thought frantically....
+I've got to think of something before one of them, he thought frantically....

 Then, the door started to open slowly.